jlevy/og-equity-compensation/README.md

   [make no sense at all](https://erikbern.com/2016/03/16/exploding-offers-are-bullshit.html).
-If you are likely the best candidate for the position, or role is a specialized and well-paid one where there are usually not enough good candidates to meet the demand, you’ll likely have plenty of “leverage” to ask for more time, such as to complete the interview process with other companies.
+If you are likely the best candidate for the position, or role is a specialized and well-paid one where there are usually not enough good candidates to meet the demand, you’ll likely have plenty of leverage to ask for more time, such as to complete the interview process with other companies.
   For example, software engineering roles in tech companies are like this currently.
 - Getting multiple offers is always in your interest.